HL7/davinci-ecdx/input/pagecontent/solicited-unsolicited-attachments.md

 #### Example Scenarios

-1. A set of pre-defined rules, made by the Payer or state mandates, necessitates that additional information is provided without a specific request.
+1. A set of pre-defined rules, made by the <span class="bg-success" markdown="1">Payer or state mandates</span><!-- new-content -->, necessitates that additional information is provided without a specific request.
 2. A Provider believes the Payer will need additional information to process a claim.
 3. A Provider is under review and required to provide additional documentation for all claims.

-In all of these cases, the Payer will require a trading partner agreement for sending attachments based on predefined rules.
-{:.bg-warning}

 The flow diagram for this transaction is shown in the figure below:

 {% include img.html img="unsolicited-flow.svg" caption="Unsolicited Attachments Flow Diagram" %}

 See the [Sending Attachments] page for how CDex transactions can be used to support  *unsolicited* attachment transactions.

 ### *Solicited* Attachments